Decentring the Human in Qualitative Research Methodologies Seminar Series

 Brief Biography

 Natalie Thompson is a Lecturer in Education in the Faculty of Arts & Education at Charles Sturt University, Albury/Wodonga, Australia.
 Her teaching and research interests lie in the areas of literacies, inclusive education, and critical pedagogies.
-She is currently researching and writing about inclusive writing pedagogies, sociomaterial accounts of literacies and the changing nature of teacher education, amid complex and competing educational quandaries
+She is currently researching and writing about inclusive writing pedagogies, sociomaterial accounts of literacies and the changing nature of teacher education, amid complex and competing educational quandaries.

 Video